szaumoor/ZSTweaks/ZSTweaks/README.md

 This component opens up scrolls to others, similar to other game editions.
 You can think of scrolls as set of instructions to cast a spell, which anyone could use if they have the ability.
 The options are:

 - **Everyone can**: scrolls are usable by anyone at any point, with the vanilla restriction of having 9 intelligence at least
-- **Everyone can as long as they have 12 Intelligence/Wisdom depending on scroll type**: same as above, but to require more investment to increase your skillset, you need 12 intelligence to cast a wizard spell scroll, and 12 wisdom to cast a priest spell scroll.
+- **Everyone can as long as they have the right stats depending on scroll type**: same as above, but to require more investment to increase your skillset, you need to have an Intelligence of 8 + Spell Level to cast a wizard spell scroll, and a Wisdom of 8 + Spell Level to cast a priest spell scroll.
+For example, a level 5 priest scroll would require 13 Wisdom, and a level 8 wizard scroll would require 16 intelligence.
+Note that this restriction applies also to classes that could use scrolls originally.
 - **All bards and Thieves can**: this allows only rogues to do this, with the vanilla rules of 9 intelligence.
 This was added because rogues are the handy jack-of-all-trades types that can "fake" other classes and be generally skillful.
-- **All bards and Thieves can as long as they have 12 Intelligence/Wisdom depending on scroll type**: Same as before but with the new restrictions.
+- **All bards and Thieves can as long as they have the right stats depending on scroll type**: Same as the previous option, with the restrictions of the second option.
+Note that this restriction applies also to classes that could use scrolls originally.

 Note that this component differentiates between "wizard scroll" and "priest scroll" by usability flags.
 If a spell scroll allows priests to use them, they are considered priest spell scrolls.

+It's also worth mentioning that ToF's feat to use scrolls will also be rendered useless, where it applies.

 **Component 1541:** Make vorpal hits not work if target is under Stoneskin or Ironskins